Did you know that nearly 1 out of 3 children have some sort of skin ailment present as early as birth?

 What are baby washcloths made of?

 The majority of the available baby washcloths are made from materials like cotton, polyester, terry, and rayon.
 It’s also a common find for commercial baby washcloths to be made with mixed blends of these fabrics.
-That is why it was so important for me to create a product line that is GOTS certified organic, and since bathing is such an enjoyable experience for your baby, we wanted to make sure that you will have a choice to opt for organic, super soft baby washcloths to ease babies fussiness by providing comfort to the babies skin during their bath time and reduce then stop eczema itching.
+That is why it was so important for me to create a washcloth line that is GOTS certified organic, and since bathing is such an enjoyable experience for your baby, we wanted to make sure that you will have a choice to opt for organic, super soft baby washcloths to ease babies fussiness by providing comfort to the babies skin during their bath time and reduce then stop eczema itching.

 What is the best fabric for baby washcloths?